tobiasunterhauser/azure-ai-foundry-agents-workshop/Hands-On Hacking Session 1/readme.md

     file_search = FileSearchTool(vector_store_ids=[vector_store.id])
     ```

 1. Locate the comment **Create the policy agent using the file search tool**, create the policy_agent by looking on how the buchungs_agent was created.
-Hint: You need to add the following for the file search tool calling when calling the create_agent method:
+Hint: You need to add addionally the following for the file search tool calling when calling the create_agent method:
      ```python
     tools=file_search.definitions,
     tool_resources=file_search.resources,

     ```
 1. Locate the comment **Create the connected agent tools for all 3 agents**.
 Observe how the policy_agent_tool was created and create the same for the rechereche_agent_tool and buchungs_agent_tool.